 - 4.1 The NHS is not there just to offer excellent treatment and support.
 It is there to care for us.
 Quality of care is as important as quality of treatment, but the public are less confident about consistency in care provision than they are about treatment. - 4.2 No one going in to hospital should have to worry about being left in pain, unable to eat or drink, or go to the toilet.
 And those who have relatives or friends who need support should have peace of mind that they will be treated with compassion, respect and dignity whether at home or in residential care. - 4.3 While most people receive excellent care, we have all been shocked by incidents of major failings in care.
 It is frequently those who are very old or vulnerable who bear the brunt those with complex conditions, who are unlikely or unable to complain, and who in some instances no longer have friends or family members who can fight for them.
 As a society, as a health and care system, and as a Government, we all find such failings abhorrent and intolerable.
-The Government is clear that, where serious failures of care and treatment have occurred, managers in both the NHS and social care sector will be better held to account. - 4.4 In the early months of 2013, Robert Francis QC will publish the report of his independent Public Inquiry into the lessons from Mid-Staffordshire NHS Foundation Trust.
-Working in partnership with national agencies, including the Care Quality Commission and Healthwatch England, Monitor, the professional regulators and Royal Colleges, the NHS Commissioning Board and Health Education England, the Government will bring about a response that is comprehensive, effective and lasting.
-It will be important to ensure there is a credible, robust and independent inspection regime across the entire health and care system. - 4.5 Later in the autumn of 2012, the Government will issue a full and detailed response to the appalling abuse that was witnessed at Winterbourne View private hospital.
-The NHS Commissioning Board's objective is to ensure that CCGs work with local authorities to ensure that vulnerable people, particularly those with learning disabilities and autism, receive safe, appropriate, high quality care.
-The presumption should always be that services are local and that people remain in their communities; we expect to see a substantial reduction in reliance on inpatient care for these groups of people.
+The Government is clear that, where serious failures of care and treatment have occurred, managers in both the NHS and social care sector will be better held to account. - 4.4 The Government's response to the Francis Inquiry will seek to ensure that the commissioning, delivery, monitoring and regulation of healthcare brings about a transformational change that focuses on achieving reliably safe and high quality care, that puts patients at its heart and where compassionate care and patient experience are as important as clinical outcomes.
+NHS England's objective is to take forward the actions they have agreed in this response, working closely with its partners to achieve change with significant progress expected in 2014/15. - 4.5 The Government has now issued a full and detailed response to the appalling abuse that was witnessed at Winterbourne View private hospital.
+NHS England's objective is to ensure that CCGs work with local authorities to ensure that vulnerable people, particularly those with learning disabilities and autism, receive safe, appropriate, high quality care.
+This includes NHS England taking forward those actions which they signed up to in the final report and concordat.6 The presumption should always be that services are local and that people remain in their communities; we expect to see a substantial reduction in reliance on inpatient care for these groups of people.